lyc99/nastytomatoes/README.md

+##Nasty Tomatoes
+This is my project for the inMotion coding challenge.
+In my poor-man's version of Rotten Tomatoes, you can enter, update, and delete movies.
+Below is information of Bootstrap that I have used for this project.

 # [Start Bootstrap](http://startbootstrap.com/) - [1 Col Portfolio](http://startbootstrap.com/template-overviews/1-col-portfolio/)

 [1 Col Portfolio](http://startbootstrap.com/template-overviews/1-col-portfolio/) is a one column portfolio template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).